 It’s also worth noting that there is no scriptural precedent for having children working such backbreaking labor, or even preaching.
 Jesus chose adult men to be his apostles and to send in the preaching work, and his only interaction with children were when they were playing in the market.
 It’s also worth nothing that Jehovah’s Witnesses often criticize “the world,” or anyone who is not a JW, and their “lack of love,” as the December, 2006, Awake magazine says:

 “The lack of love you see in the world is largely due to its being filled with self-centered people, many of whom were raised in homes without restraint.”

 Yet, it’s this same “world” that made child labor laws in the first place, in order to protect children from abuse and exploitation.
 These laws are far from perfect, but it’s striking that this supposedly loveless “world” has at least attempted to protect children from being used for cheap physical labor, more so than a so-called loving religion that is Jehovah’s Witnesses, which is more than happy to take full advantage of that very same labor.

-If you would like to voice your complaint over the use of children for religious recruitment and for how congregants feel that children working in construction projects in unsafe conditions is “wonderful,” please visit the Contact Us page of the official website of Jehovah’s Witnesses and choose your own location.
+If you would like to voice your complaint over the use of children for religious recruitment and for how congregants feel that children working in construction projects in unsafe conditions is “wonderful,” please visit the Contact Us page of the official website of Jehovah’s Witnesses.

 Please share via social media below.